 Dave Ramsey is a household name when it comes to teaching finance.
 He gives a lot of advice on various financial topics, but should we take what he says to the bank?

-In full disclosure, I have been a part of Dave Ramsey’s SmartVestor Pro program for the past year.
+In full disclosure, I was formerly a part of Dave Ramsey’s SmartVestor Pro program for the past year.
 All that really means is that my business was analyzed by Dave’s people, and I pay them a fee to be listed as a financial advisor on his website.
 However, that doesn’t mean that I agree with everything Dave says -- and here’s why you shouldn’t either.

 When it comes to debt and debt reduction, I think Dave does an outstanding job.
 I may not agree with every little detail of his program, but if you stick with his program it will work.
 Where I don’t agree with him is in retirement planning.